 Trail Running Nepal Pvt Ltd, in collaboration with Freedom Adventure Treks Pvt Ltd and Himalayan Uptime Limited, are organising the 13th edition of “Annapurna 100 trail race”, a partial self-sufficiency, mountain trail running race in an alpine environment, from October 25th to 27th 2019.

 2 GENERAL INFORMATION

-Annapurna 100 trail race is a running race along trails in the Annapurna Conservation Area that is ~106 km long and has a D+ of 6,400 metres.
+Annapurna 100 km trail race is a running race along trails in the Annapurna Conservation Area that is ~100 km long and has a D+ of 6,000 metres.
 The race is partly self-sufficient and it starts on Saturday 26 October 2019 at TBA a.m. in Dhampus near Pokhara; maximum time: 28 hours.
 The 55 km and 42 km GTWS Final have routes listed here on the routes section of this website.

 3 PARTICIPATION REQUIREMENTS